o3de/RobotVacuumSample/README.md

 # RobotVacuumSample

-This project demonstrates how ROS2 Gem for O3DE can be used with a scene (The Loft project) and ROS 2 navigation stack.
+This sample project demonstrates a robotic vacuum simulation project navigating through the O3DE Loft scene using the ROS 2 Gem and the ROS 2 navigation stack.

 ![image](https://user-images.githubusercontent.com/16702721/174113203-e22cfd37-1bd5-4e42-a543-17b92de96c13.png)